The ESOP Roadmap

 3. distribution versus diversification

 There are two separate processes that remove assets from an ESOP and unfortunately they are named very similarly; distribution and diversification.
+Two completely separate processes that share a similar end result.
 One thing to consider here is that all ESOPs are designed with slight differences but do follow some basic rules.

-Let’s see an example: Logan is age 55 and has 4,000 shares of XYZ Consulting, Inc. During this year Tom wants to receive a diversification payment for 25% of his total ESOP balance.
+Let’s see an example: Tom is age 55 and has 4,000 shares of XYZ Consulting, Inc. During this year Tom wants to receive a diversification payment for 25% of his total ESOP balance.
 Tom elects to sell 1,000 shares during the diversification window.
-Those 1,000 shares were worth $75,000 dollars and time decides to take his payment in the form of a rollover.
+Those 1,000 shares were worth $75,000 dollars and Tom decides to take his payment in the form of a rollover.
 Tom receives a check, and deposits it into his traditional IRA and uses the new money to purchase his 25 favorite public stocks.
 5 more years of Tom working at XYZ consulting and he receives an additional 600 shares over the course of those years.
-In Tom’s second and final round of diversification he is eligible for an additional 1,300 shares (this is half of the shares he has ever been allocated).
-If the stock price remained the same over those years Tom would receive a second check for $97,500 that again he can choose to take directly and pay taxes on as if it were income, or rollover into a retirement account and pay no taxes.
+In Tom’s second and final round of diversification he is eligible for an additional 1,300 shares (for a total of half of the shares he has ever been allocated).
+If the stock price remained the same over those years Tom would receive a second check for $97,500 that again he can choose to take directly and pay taxes on as if it were income, or utilize a rollover into a retirement account and pay no taxes.
 Tom has now finished the diversification process and was able to successfully sell 50% of his ESOP shares.

 4. Tax consequences: Rollover versus Direct Payment